The City (1995 TV series): Storylines

 While it was started by Loving creator Agnes Nixon, The City was different from other soaps of its day, as the city wasn't the main setting of the series: the loft and its surroundings took precedence, and the city was secondary.
 Also, the show was shot on videotape using the Film look process for its entire run (one of two soap operas ever to do so, All My Children also used the FilmLook processing from 2006 to 2010).

 One of the most daring storylines was one involving a transsexual.
-Photographer Bernardo had a one night stand with model Azure C. He went to the corner to get some orange juice when he saw a picture of Azure C. before the sex change operation.
+Photographer Bernardo had a one night stand with model Azure C. He went to the corner to get some orange juice when he saw a picture of Azure C. before the gender affirming surgery.
 The modeling agency which they both worked had to do a lot of damage control.
 The storyline began to take off but was soon dropped, in part due to the subject matter, protests from transgender rights groups who felt that the storyline presented trans people as a source of mockery, and in part due to lackluster reaction to actress Carlotta Chang's performance.
 Azure and Bernardo reconciled and left town.

 Despite featuring several well-known actors, such as Morgan Fairchild and Debbi Morgan, the series failed to catch on.
-In an attempt to remind viewers of the well-received "Loving Murders" storyline from Loving, in mid-1996 the show had most of the characters stalked (and some murdered by) a killer known as The Masquerader who left notes saying "Happy Now".
+In an attempt to remind viewers of the well-received "Loving Murders" storyline from Loving, in mid-1996 the show had most of the characters stalked (and some murdered by) a killer known as "The Masquerader," who left notes saying "Happy Now".
 The killer was revealed to be Danny's girlfriend Molly Malone, whose sweet, perky behavior belied her true nature.

 Several months later, Lorraine, who had dazzled critics and fans in the final months of Loving, joined the show.
 She had left her long-lost love Charles (Angie's ex-husband) and took up with fellow middle-aged alcoholic Nick Rivers.
-Rivers shared a past with Sydney Chase and there were plans to team the two up (they had palpable chemistry a decade earlier in ABC's short-lived prime time soap Paper Dolls) but the plans never materialized.
+Rivers shared a past with Sydney Chase and there were plans to team the two up (Fairchild and Nick's portrayer, Roscoe Born, had palpable chemistry a decade earlier in ABC's short-lived prime time soap Paper Dolls) but the plans never materialized.